Alkon: History

-The manufactory was founded in 1897 by Ivan Korsakov, aware that native citizens of ancient Novgorod were reputed for great skills in producing excellent vodka, which amused overseas connoisseurs of alcoholic beverages since 13th-15th centuries.
-Taking advantage of the water quality of Lake Ilmen and other water sources that surround Veliky Novgorod.
+The manufactory was founded in 1897 by Ivan Korsakov, who recognized that native citizens of ancient Novgorod were renowned for their skill in producing excellent vodka, which delighted overseas connoisseurs of alcoholic beverages since the 13th-15th centuries—taking advantage of the water quality of Lake Ilmen and other water sources that surround Veliky Novgorod.

-"The storehouse" has been producing Russian vodka by the times of the World War I. After that production and selling of vodka to the public was forbidden.

-In the year of 1925 the manufactory was again renamed, this time into Novgorod Distillery No.5, and joint with Staraya Russa and Borovichy Distilleries.

 The main building of the distillery destroyed during WWII.

 During World War II, the distillery suffered major damage.
-The reconstruction of the destroyed manufactory began in July, 1944; few months later production of 40% ABV vodka in casks began.
+The reconstruction of the destroyed manufactory began in July 1944; a few months later, production of 40% ABV vodka in casks began.
 Ffront 100 grams" were sent to military units.

 After WWII 40% ABV vodka was casked.

-The wine storage and wine department with a capacity of 600 thousands of decaliters were opened in 1960.
-The range of beverages was more than 60 products (red wines, brandy, liquors) prepared from natural raw material purchased in France and Spain.
-Wine warehouse was built in 1964, bottling department – in 1966.
+The wine storage and wine department, with a capacity of 600,000 decaliters, was opened in 1960.
+The wine warehouse was built in 1964, and the bottling department was built in 1966.

-In 1992 the manufactory got the status of Public corporation and a new name PLC Alkon.
+In 1992, the manufacturer got the status of a Public corporation and a new name, PLC Alkon.

-CEO Y.I.
-Bobryshev is taking congratulations on the manufactory's century anniversary.

-In 1996, Alkon, together with the Dovgan protected manufacturing company established a special program which helped to effectively protect beverages from counterfeiting.
-For implementation of this program the distillery mastered the production of new elite vodka assortment under the Dovgan trademark.
+In 1996, Alkon, together with the Dovgan-protected manufacturing company, established a special program that effectively protected beverages from counterfeiting.
+For the implementation of this program, the distillery mastered the production of a new elite vodka assortment under the Dovgan trademark.

-Sergey Yurievich Bobryshev has been CEO of Alkon since 2007.